Personal Education Plan (PEP)

 Why is the PEP necessary?

-The personal education plan is a fundamental and required element of a child in care’s education.
-All young people in care must have a current Personal Education Plan (PEP), which should be reviewed at least every 6 months as part of the statutory review of the young person’s care plan.
+The personal education plan is a fundamental and required element of a child in care’s education and the care plan.
+All young people in care must have a current Personal Education Plan (PEP), which should be reviewed 3 times a year.

 What should happen at the PEP meeting?